farishaddad/Knowledge-Mining-using-Cognitive-Search/03-Solution-Architecture.md

 # Solution Architecture

-In this workshop we will create a simple Cognitive Search solution to ingest, extract, index and search cognitive skills for all types of enterprise documents: Microsoft Office, images, PDFs and much more.
+In this workshop we will create a Cognitive Search solution to ingest, extract, index and search cognitive skills for all types of enterprise documents: Microsoft Office, images, PDFs and much more.
 We will apply modern Artificial Intelligence technology into unstructured data like PowerPoints and PDFs.

 ## Use Case